adobe/spectrum-css-grid/README.md

 ![spectrum-logo](https://git.corp.adobe.com/storage/user/655/files/a13fda74-9d4a-11e6-9aec-1b320823594a)
 # spectrum-css-grid

 CSS-Grid property specs for the [Spectrum][spectrum-link] Design Language.

+## Support
+This grid officially supports all browsers that implement CSS Grid Level 1.
+For a list of the known CSS Grid bugs that we have addressed, see [this issue](https://git.corp.adobe.com/betts/spectrum-css-grid/issues/5).

+We decided against [IE 11 support](https://git.corp.adobe.com/betts/spectrum-css-grid/issues/7) for the time being.

+## The Grid's Role in Layout

+In the world of the Spectrum design language, regardless of whether you are making an informational website or a rich application experience, the grid is solely for laying out the regions of the content.
+That is what this grid implementation is intended to help with.

+It is not meant to be used for the chrome/frame of the experience.
+For example, the navigation or any left/right locked panels.

+Clear examples of do's and do not's can be found in the official Spectrum documentation.
+Please **do not** use the grid for the [application frame](https://spectrum.corp.adobe.com/application-frame.html).
+Please **do** us it for [things within the frame](https://spectrum.corp.adobe.com/grid.html#offsetting-the-grid).

 ## Usage

+### Getting started
 Download and link `dist/spectrum-css-grid.css` in your project.
 Use CSS Grid properties for your layout regions or page layouts.

 Layout regions need to exist as immediate children to the container (`spectrum-grid--fluid` or `spectrum-grid--fixed`).
 Define each layout region's column span using the `grid-column` property in your stylesheet.